 If you have SSO enabled for your account, authentication is handled on the side of the identity provider.
 This means that enabling multi-factor authentication for your account will not affect your log in process.

 - Which app do I need to scan the QR code?

 We recommend Google Authenticator (Android, iOS) or Authy (Android, iOS).
+Microsoft Authenticator is also supported.
 Using the default camera application on your phone will not work.